California abortion laws

 The state shall not deny or interfere with an individual’s reproductive freedom in their most intimate decisions, which includes their fundamental right to choose to have an abortion and their fundamental right to choose or refuse contraceptives.
 This section is intended to further the constitutional right to privacy guaranteed by Section 1, and the constitutional right to not be denied equal protection guaranteed by Section 7.
 Nothing herein narrows or limits the right to privacy or equal protection.

-In 2023, the California legislature has introduced multiple bills to protect and expand abortion:
+In 2023-2024 legislative session, the California legislature considered multiple bills to protect and expand abortion:

-AB 602 would encourage lawsuits against pregnancy care centers and clinics for supposedly “false or misleading” statements. *As of September 5, this bill is dead for the year*
+AB 602 would encourage lawsuits against pregnancy care centers and clinics for supposedly “false or misleading” statements. *This billed failed in committee*

-AB 793 would hinder law enforcement attempting to collect digital evidence of illegal abortions. *As of September 5, this bill is dead for the year*
+AB 793 would hinder law enforcement attempting to collect digital evidence of illegal abortions. *This billed failed in committee*

-SB 729 would require insurers to cover in vitro fertilization for same sex couples and single people. *As of September 6, this bill is dead for the year*
+SB 729 would require insurers to cover in vitro fertilization for same sex couples and single people. *This bill became law on September 29*